daniel-araujo/darr/README.md

 1. Introduction
 2. Examples
 3. How to use
-4. Reporting Bugs
+4. Reporting bugs
 5. License

 ## 1. Introduction

-Darr is a C library that abstracts most of the arithmetic that is done when attempting to create an array of variable size with malloc, realloc and free.
-The motivation for creating this tiny library is to stop having to repeatedly write such code.
+Darr is a C library that abstracts most of the arithmetic that is needed to be done when attempting to create an array of variable size with malloc, realloc and free.
+The motivation for creating this library is to stop having to repeatedly write such code and instead use a collection of functions.

 The functions in this library assume that they're going to be used correctly.
-There's no bounds checking, for example. this is in the same spirit that the language is designed with that makes it so efficient.
-The programmer is trusted.
+This is in the same spirit that the C language was designed with which makes it so efficient.

 ## 2. Examples

-The following C program shows you some of the most common operations.
+Here's a simple use case.
+This declares an array variable, initializes it, resizes it, stores a value in it, prints the value and disposes it.

 ```C
 #include <stdio.h>